natanleung/APS360-captcha-bypass/README.md

 > $ zip dataset.zip dataset/
 3. Open `captcha.ipynb` in [Google Colab](https://colab.research.google.com/)
-4. Upload `dataset.zip` into notebook
+4. Upload `dataset.zip` into notebook (make sure to update any relevant cells to match the correct file name)
+5. Upload `2Char.pth` and `3Char.pth` into notebook

 ### Description
 CAPTCHA bypass is a deep learning solution to decode basic CAPTCHA images.
 The training datasets were generated using the Python `captcha` module.
 Included in the notebook are several models including: